-Our work in this area looks at protecting the heart muscle immediately after a myocardial infarction.
+Our work focuses on developing new treatments for heart failure resulting from interruptions in coronary blood supply (such as in heart attack) or as a result of diabetes.
 We are currently identifying and developing G protein-coupled receptor ligands that show desired disease-specific signalling with reduced side effects.